kermittheboi/android-tools-script/README.md

 2. Open terminal and run it from there.
 3. Type Y/y, write your desired folder's name and set Git details when it's needed.
 4. Done!

-## Credits

-- Google, for their repo, platforms tools for Linux and required packages code.
-- LineageOS Team, for their build guide.
-- PixelExperience Team, for their build guide.
-- CrDroid, for their useful comments.

 ## Common errors